TransSOL’s four main objectives are listed in the following:

 The crisis has changed the socio-economic, political and legal context of European solidarity, with different effects in various countries.
-TransSOL will identify, measure and compare the inhibiting or beneficial impact of contextual factors upon European solidarity in different countries.
+TransSOL identified, measured and compared the inhibiting or beneficial impact of contextual factors upon European solidarity in different countries.

 - Assemble a systematic and cross-national database on solidarity in Europe:

 European solidarity at times of crisis is manifold in its forms and means.
-TransSOL will map the broad range of existing practices and projects at the local, national and cross-national levels in order to present a detailed picture of solidarity initiatives and action cases across Europe.
+TransSOL mapped the broad range of existing practices and projects at the local, national and cross-national levels in order to present a detailed picture of solidarity initiatives and action cases across Europe.

 - Develop a multidimensional data set that allows measurement and analysis of European solidarity at various levels:

-TransSOL will gather and analyse data about attitudes and practices of solidarity at the levels of individual citizens, organisations and inter-organisational fields, and the mass media and the public sphere.
-This composite data set will allow for a better understanding of solidarity’s internal rationale, its conditioning factors and inherent dynamics, and, in particular, the effect of the crisis at all of these levels of solidarity.
+TransSOL gathered and analysed data about attitudes and practices of solidarity at the levels of individual citizens, organisations and inter-organisational fields, and the mass media and the public sphere.
+This composite data set allowed for a better understanding of solidarity’s internal rationale, its conditioning factors and inherent dynamics, and, in particular, the effect of the crisis at all of these levels of solidarity.

 - Identify best practices for European solidarity and develop evidence-based policy recommendations:

-TransSOL seeks to evaluate innovative measures and projects from practitioners’ and scientists’ points of view, and to improve existing practices.
-We will also place attention on potential policy solutions and suggest elements of a national and European legal framework which may be conducive to solidarity.
+TransSOL sought to evaluate innovative measures and projects from practitioners’ and scientists’ points of view, and to improve existing practices.
+We also focused attention on potential policy solutions and suggested elements of a national and European legal framework which may be conducive to solidarity.